3. FAQ: Troubleshooting compute jobs#

 dos2unix <input_file>

-2.7.
-How can I run a job longer than the maximum allowed wall time?#
+3.6.
+How can I run a job that takes longer than the time limit?#

-The maximum wall time for calculations on Hydra is 5 days.
+The time limit for calculations on Hydra is 5 days.
 If your job requires a longer wall time, there are a few options to consider.

 Note